lawsocsg/lawsoc-clinic-manual/docs/wills-intestacy-probate-and-administration.md

 are required to show his/her identity.

-For details of the application, please refer to the explanation of “Apply for Death Extracts” at the website of ICA [249]_.
+For details of the application, please refer to the explanation of “Apply for Death Extracts” at the website of ICA[^9].

 **What if the executor can’t be found?**